 If the cancellation is between 89 and 60 days prior to the Voyage 50% of the price will be repaid.
 If the cancellation is between 59 and 30 days prior to the Voyage 25% of the price will be repaid.
 If the cancellation is 29 days or less prior to the Voyage 0% of the price will be repaid.

-c) The Customers must bring proof of suitable travel insurance on board and the Skipper may require sight of the same.
+c.
+The Customers must provide proof of suitable travel insurance two weeks before boarding and the Skipper may require sight of the same during the embarkation procedure.
 If no proof is provided on request, the Customers will be required to either acquire suitable travel insurance there and then or leave the Vessel.